naughtyfruit53/FastApiv1.6/RBAC_MIGRATION_FINAL_AUDIT_REPORT.md

 ## Executive Summary

-This comprehensive audit documents the near-complete migration of the TritIQ Business Suite to centralized RBAC (Role-Based Access Control) and tenant enforcement patterns.
+This comprehensive audit documents the near-complete migration of the TritIQ BOS to centralized RBAC (Role-Based Access Control) and tenant enforcement patterns.
 The migration ensures:

 - ✅ **Security**: All endpoints enforce proper permissions and organization isolation
 - ✅ **Consistency**: Single, standardized enforcement pattern across the codebase